StickNStones/GoT_PloT/README.md

 before season 8, and is also the episode with the lowest sentiment, approaching -0.10.
 The IMBD score drop is represented in the sentiment.

 In contrast, Season 3, episode 9, "The Rains of Castamere" has a 9.9/10 rating on IMBD, while the sentiment score drops.
 (But not under -0.05)
 This is likely due to the episode's content being negative and VADER picking it up.
+Which seems quite impressive that the episode can have almost a negative sentiment, and simultaneously a 9.9 on IMBD

 The first episode under -.05 is Season 5 Episode 8, "The Mountain and the Viper".
 This result is most likely due to similar nature of the last, as the episode has a 9.7 IMBD rating.